-A new logo-type was created with a complimentary logo-mark representing the mountainous terrain in which Monterra source their grapes from.
+A new logo-type was created with a complimentary logo-mark representing the elevated terrain in which Monterra's estate vineyards are located.
 Plenty of textured negative space and clean-cut typography helped achieve a premium reposition with a punchy look.

 Scope: Identity / Packaging / Social Media Management